misterbytes404/dordroller/README.md

 ## To Do

-1. **HP Bar* Make an HP bar at the top of the monster card that allows the GM to manipulate the value to show damage.Implament this for the player client as well.
+1. **HP Bar:** Make an HP bar at the top of the monster card that allows the GM to manipulate the value to show damage.Implament this for the player client as well.

 ## Known Bugs